 Do Not Bring

 - Valuables such as jewelry, large sums of money, or credit cards.
 Leave these items at home, or with a family member/friend.
 If your admission is unexpected, please send any valuables home with your family/friend; if you are alone ask your nurse to place it in safekeeping until you can arrange for someone to take it home for you.

 - Alcoholic beverages

 - Electronic devices

 - Colognes, perfumes, body sprays, scented personal care items.
-Southlake is a scent-sensitive environment and wearing scented products is prohibited
+Southlake is a scent-reduced environment.
+Please refrain from wearing/using scented products (ie. colognes, perfumes).

 Although the Hospital has many security features in place, do not leave cash or any valuable articles at your bedside.
 The Hospital cannot be responsible for personal belongings and cash which may go missing from your bedside.